bavc/bavc-resources/docs/Technical Documentation/DCP_QC.md

 Digital Cinema Packages (DCP) are files specifically made to be projected in a Digital Cinema Projector.
 They have a very specific structure and format, and thus it's very important to QC them before they are projected for a festival, screening, or exhibit.

 QCing DCPs involves using some specialized software, along with some QC steps that are typical of most BAVC QC Workflows.
 This article will describe the general process of QCing DCPs, as well as how to install the software.
-Intalling the software is *not easy at all* so be very careful and read the instructions thoroughly
+Installing the software is *not easy at all* so be very careful and read the instructions thoroughly

 For the purpose of testing the QC software you can use [this](https://www.charbon-studio.com/get/dcps/CHARBON-INTEROP-24.zip) sample DCP, which is found in this [repository of sample files](https://www.charbon-studio.com/resources).